NBA Rumors: Some Of The Golden State Warriors Think James Harden Was Faking The Extent Of His Eye Injury

 When asked if there was any chance he might miss the game, Harden was adamant that he would be on the floor.

 “If I played barely seeing last game, what makes you think I’m gonna sit out?”
 Harden told reporters, via NBC News.
-“When you got blurry vision and you can’t see, it’s really difficult.
+“When you got blurry vision and you can’t see, it’s really difficult.”

 Despite the injury, James Harden will likely be on the floor for the majority of the pivotal Game 3 in Houston.
 A Warriors win would give the team a likely insurmountable 3-0 lead in the series, and the Rockets will need the most out of their star player.